 Between Tonbridge and Pembury the A21 passes through a very environmentally sensitive area with landscape, cultural heritage, ecological and settlement issues being key constraints to route improvements.
 Almost the entire route is within the High Weald Area of Outstanding Natural Beauty (AONB) and being an historic route, largely follows the landform.
 Further details of the environmental impacts of the scheme and proposed mitigation measures are on the environment page of this website.

-The estimated cost of the scheme is in the range between £59.0m and £78.6m with a most likely cost of £69.7m.
+The estimated cost of the scheme is in the range between £59 million and £78.6 million with a most likely cost of £69.7 million.

 How will the scheme be carried out?

 Several options were considered before the "Preferred Route" was announced in 2003 which protected the line of the proposed scheme for planning purposes.
 The proposed scheme broadly follows the line of the existing A21.

 At the northern end, there would be a minor change to the line of the slip road from the Vauxhall Lane roundabout.
 A new two level junction, called a "grade separated" junction, will be provided at Fairthorne roughly half way along the scheme.
 At the southern end the existing roundabout at separated junction.
 A new footbridge will be provided across the Pembury Bypass at Blackhurst Lane.

 Parts of the existing A21 will be retained to provide access to houses, businesses, fields and woodland.
 A new bridleway for pedestrians, cyclists and horse riders will be provided along the whole length of the scheme.